Understanding Your Pathology Report: Prostate Cancer

 Staging

 "Staging" is used to describe and group cancers based on the size and extent of the tumor.
-Different staging systems are used for each type of cancer.
-The staging system most commonly used for prostate cancers is the American Joint Committee on Cancer (AJCC) staging system.
-This system utilizes the extent of the primary tumor (labeled T0-4b), the absence or presence of cancer in the lymph nodes (Nx-3), and the existence of metastasis (Mx-1b) to assign a TNM rating, which makes up the stage of the cancer.
-See the article All About Prostate Cancer for complete staging information.
+The staging system most often used for prostate cancers is the American Joint Committee on Cancer (AJCC) staging system.
+This system uses the extent of the primary tumor (labeled T0-4b), if there is cancer in the lymph nodes (Nx-3), and if there is metastasis (Mx-1b) to give a TNM rating, which makes up the stage of the cancer.
+See the article Prostate Cancer: Staging and Treatment for complete staging information.

 Putting it all together

 In prostate cancer, both Gleason score and staging are used to predict the aggressiveness of the cancer and what treatment is needed.
-By understanding the basics of the report, you will be better able to discuss your treatment options with your healthcare team.
+By understanding the basics of the report, you will be better able to talk about your treatment options with your healthcare team.

 References